annotation/text-fabric/docs/Api/App.md

         these names are linked to their documentation.

-    Without further arguments, TF thinks you are a user that wants to work with as much data possible with the least of hassles.
+    Without further arguments, TF thinks you are a user that wants to work with as much data possible without hassle.
     It makes some standard choices for you, and it will auto-download data.

     The following options are for people who want increasingly finer control